 We are bought with a price, not of our own works, lest any man should boast.
 It is only because of God’s undeserved kindness that you have been saved by your faith in Christ.
 And that salvation is not something you can work out for yourself.
 It is a gift from God!
 You can’t work for it, so no one can brag about what he did to save himself!
 For God is the one who worked for us, and now continues to work in us.
 Ephesians 2:8-10 Life Messenger Bible

 sent two Baptist women to lead me to the

-Lord through 4 spiritual laws of Biblical principles used to show unbelievers the way.
+Lord using a tract of 4 spiritual laws of Biblical principles used to show unbelievers the way.
 They taught me a new word, “repent” and the

 phrase, ”born again”.
 When I heard that

-Word, my spirit leaped for joy inside me, like a little man doing
+Word, my spirit leaped for joy inside me, I saw a little man doing

 cartwheels…and I knew something special was going on; I was saved! the Greek word sozo for "saved"